-To apply a consistent approach to the selection, recording and management of Classified Trees in the municipality.
+- apply a consistent approach to the selection, recording and permitting for classified trees; and - apply a consistent approach to the permitting and management of Canopy in the municipality.

+1.11.
 Definitions and abbreviations

 Unless the contrary intention appears in this Policy, words defined below have that meaning in this Policy.